BlackAnon22/BlackAnon22.github.io/posts/tryhackme/archangel.md

 5. Get a shell and find the user flag

-Now, since we got ourselves an LFI(Local File Inclusion), let’s try to read the /etc/passwd file
+Now, since we got ourselves an LFI(Local File Inclusion), let’s try to read the /etc/passwd file.
+I want you to note that there's a filter that filters out ```../../../``` so it shouldn't contain that, so to bypass that we'll be using 2 dots and a dot, something like this ```.././.././```

 url:http://mafialive.thm/test.php?view=/var/www/html/development_testing/.././.././.././.././../etc/passwd